revbayes/revbayes.github.io/tutorials/binomial/index.md

 which are more efficient than others.

-First, let us rewrite the MCMC loop so that we use instead a function, which we call ‘move_uniform‘ for simplicity, that performs the move:
+First, let us rewrite the MCMC loop so that we use instead a function, which we call `move_uniform` for simplicity, that performs the move:

     for (rep in 1:reps){